Skip to main content

 Understanding Music is a semester-long exploration of music’s materials, contexts and purposes.
 We will consider music as a global phenomenon and commonality of human social experience.
 Through videos, readings and listening to both recorded and live music from an array of world regions, we will examine the occasions and purposes of music-making and listening.
 We will explore the ways in which traditions, values, belief systems and patterns of social change are encoded and made manifest in musical practices.
 The ability to read music is not expected.
 This course can fulfill either the Interdisciplinary Perspectives (IP) or Visual & Performing Arts (VPA) GEP requirements and the Global Knowledge (GK) co-requisite requirement.

-Build the Skills to Create Your Own Music
+Create Your Own Music

 This course is designed for students interested in a fundamental study of the materials of music, including pitch, rhythm, meter, scales, keys, intervals, triads and seventh chords.
 Intended for students with minimal or no music theory background, this course develops skills in reading, writing and analyzing a wide variety of music.